Devanik21/ISRO_Mining_Site_FINAL_APP/CODE_OF_CONDUCT.md

 ## Spammy PR Rules

-To ensure high-quality contributions, StarMine Mining Hub has established guidelines to prevent spammy pull requests (PRs):
+To ensure high-quality contributions, StarMine has established guidelines to prevent spammy pull requests (PRs):

 - PRs must be associated with an open issue.
 PRs without a corresponding issue may be considered spam.
 - Avoid submitting trivial or minor changes unless they significantly improve the project.